Teal-chan/Project-Heartbeat-VFX-Mod/README.md

 - **Perfect Run modifier**: Fail on any non-passing hit, with optional FINE limits
 - **VFX indicators**: See which songs have VFX before playing
 - **Media Player**: Play any song in your Project Heartbeat library (Audio only)
+- **Editor Metadata Layer**: A new 'Metadata' layer is available in the Editor, for custom timing points (script signals!)

 ---